jjoony93/jeonssa-HCI/DP4 Lo-fi Prototyping/report.md

 ###### Fig 3: Result after spinning roulette<br>
 <img src="./MissionScreen.png" width="250"><br>
 ###### Fig 4: Can accept or decline mission<br>

 * **Instructions**

+Touch "View Menu" to view the restaurant menu, from which you can go back to the previous (home) screen by pressing the upper-right "Back" button.
+You can also call a waiter by pressing the "Call Waiter" button, on which you will get a notificaion window confirming that a waiter has been called.
+The user will then get a special offer to spin a roulette / wheel-of-fortune for a chance to win a prize, which they can choose to accept or decline.
+Should they accidentally decline, they can make the popup show again by touching an icon, as explained in the prototype (error prevention).
+Once the roulette / wheel-of-fortune is spun, it lands on the "special mission" category.
+Again, you can choose to accept or decline through buttons on a popup window.
+Should you accidentally decline, a popup message confirms your decision (again, error prevention).
+Should you accept, a timer window appears on the screen.

 ### Enroll into waiting list